-Products and services for the Company are primarily comprised of specialized data management systems provided on a rental basis.
-The Company satisfies its performance obligations and recognizes rental revenue during the reporting period based on completion of each rental day.
-Project revenue associated with solar control systems is recognized upon delivery of the system, at which time the performance obligation in the contract has been deemed to have been met.
+Products and services for the Company are primarily comprised of specialized data management systems provided on a rental basis, servicing both the drilling and completions industries.
+For its Drilling and Completions business units, the Company satisfies its performance obligations and recognizes rental revenue during the reporting period based on completion of each rental day.
+Revenue is recognized in the Company's Solar and Energy Storage business unit by applying the same five step model outlined above.
+Project revenue associated with control systems is recognized upon delivery of the system, at which time the performance obligation in the contract has been deemed to have been met.